Categories

 Floppy disk manufacturer Dysan entices us to buy better in this 1984 advert

-During its peak in the mid 1990s there were five billion floppy disks sold per year
+During its peak in the mid 1990s there were FIVE BILLION floppy disks sold per year

 If you’d like to learn more about transferable data mediums then the early internet adopter Computer Hope is a great place to start!

-Conserving our history continues…
+Conserving history continues…

 SampleNerd.com was founded to produce interesting, reliable and informative articles.
 From short articles such as this Conserving our history to Cornerstone content such as Allen Adkins – Pioneer.